-- 1.3.11 Only cash flow and core cash returns form part of the benchmarking data.
-The additional return the Council makes from its property fund investments is not included.
-The data also excludes any short term borrowing costs authorities may have incurred to meet payment obligations.
-To address the cash flow uncertainties that Covid-19 has generated this Council has maintained much higher levels of daily liquidity than would otherwise have been the case.
-As a consequence no borrowing costs have been incurred to date and none are anticipated during the remainder of 2022/23. - 1.3.12 Long term investment.
-The availability of cash balances over the longer term (10 years) and the suitability of different types of long term investment (equities, bonds and commercial property) was explored in the report to Audit Committee, January 2017.
+- the upper and lower boundary indicated by the diagonal lines.
+The Council's risk exposure was consistent with the local authority average. - 1.3.11 Only cash flow and core cash returns form part of the benchmarking data.
+The additional return the Council makes from its property fund, and diversified income fund investments are not included.
+The data also excludes any short-term borrowing costs authorities may have incurred to meet payment obligations, however, no such costs have been incurred to date and none are anticipated during the remainder of 2023/24. - 1.3.12 Long term investment.
+The availability of cash balances over the longer term (10 years) and the suitability of different types of long-term investment (equities, bonds and commercial property) was explored in the report to Audit Committee, January 2017.
 Of the alternatives, investment in property funds was considered best suited to meet the Council's more immediate funding need: a sustainable, stable income stream. - 1.3.13 £3m was invested in property investment funds during 2017/18 and a further £2m invested during 2018/19.
 Investment was spread across three funds to ensure, as far as is possible, stability of annual income and capital growth over time.
-Additional property fund investments could be made in the future as resources become available from asset disposals and other windfalls. - 1.3.14 During the period 1 April 2022 to 30 September 2022 the £5m investment in property funds generated dividends of £86,200 which represents an annualised return of 3.4% (3.1% in 2021/22).
+Additional property fund investments could be made in the future as resources become available from asset disposals and other windfalls. - 1.3.14 During the period 1 April 2023 to 30 September 2023 the £5m investment in property funds generated dividends of £92,939 which represents an annualised return of 3.72% (3.49% in 2022/23).
 Income from property funds is expected to be in line with the budget for the financial year as a whole. - 1.3.15 Property funds issue and redeem primary units at a buy and sell price with the difference between the two prices reflecting the costs associated with buying and selling property (legal and other fees, stamp duty etc.).
 The price spread varies from fund to fund but is typically in the region of 8% (6% on entry to a fund and 2% on exit).
-Where units are traded on a secondary market the impact of the spread can be reduced and delays in the purchase / redemption of units avoided.
+Where units are traded on a secondary market the impact of the spread can be reduced and delays in the purchase / redemption of units avoided. - 1.3.16 Although each property is unique, its value is informed by the sale of similar properties.
+During recession property transaction volumes diminish making valuation less certain.
+Each of our property fund managers attributed "uncertainty" to their monthly valuations during the summer.
+At the same time, and by regulation, when valuation is uncertain fund managers are required to suspend the purchase and redemption of units by investors.
+The suspension is intended to protect the interests of purchasers, sellers and continuing investors such as ourselves and was welcomed.
+Trading of shares has now resumed.

-1.3.16 Sale values at the end of November vs initial purchase prices are as follows:
+1.3.17 Sale values at the end of November vs initial purchase prices are as follows: